Commonjava/indy/user/rest/stats.md

 ### Version Information

-AProx is designed to respond to a **GET** request on `/api/stats/version-info` with its version, timestamp it was built, user-id of the person who built it, and the commit-id from which it was built.
+Indy is designed to respond to a **GET** request on `/api/stats/version-info` with its version, timestamp it was built, user-id of the person who built it, and the commit-id from which it was built.
 In the web UI, this information is used to render links for reporting issues, browsing code, etc.

-However, it also makes a handy way to monitor AProx to ensure it is responding to requests.
+However, it also makes a handy way to monitor Indy to ensure it is responding to requests.
 The response you receive will look like this:

     $ curl -i http://localhost:8080/api/stats/version-info
     HTTP/1.1 200 OK